linode/docs/docs/websites/host-a-website-with-high-availability.md

 {: .caution}
 >GlusterFS generates a UUID upon installation.
 Do not clone a single Linode to replicate your GlusterFS installation; it must be installed separately on each node.

-1. Run the following commands to add the `centos-release-gluster37` repository, which will allow you to install the GlusterFS server edition package:
+1. Add the `centos-release-gluster37` repository, which will allow you to install the GlusterFS server edition package:

         yum install epel-release
         yum install centos-release-gluster37